ExponentialML/Text-To-Video-Finetuning/README.md

 ### Training Results
 With a lot of data, you can expect training results to show at roughly 2500 steps at a constant learning rate of 5e-6.
+Play around with learning rates to see what works best for you (5e-6, 3e-5, 1e-4).

 When finetuning on a single video, you should see results in half as many steps.

+After training, you should see your results in your output directory.
+By default, it should be placed at the script root under `./outputs/train_<date>`

 ## Preprocessing your data
 All videos were preprocessed using the script [here](https://github.com/ExponentialML/Video-BLIP2-Preprocessor) using automatic BLIP2 captions.
 Please follow the instructions there.